taliweiss/tw-intro-to-lab-automation-project-requirements/Project7-Analog signals/README.md

 - Using the rotary value, update the PWM value.
 Note the range of values that can be used according to package documentation.
 Change your code accordingly.
 - test your code.
 - View in scope: Connect Analog 2 (dark blue) to pin 4 in arduino (LED output).
 Play with the times and triggers until you see the PWM change when turning the rotary.
 - View in voltmeter - stop scope first.
 See the average voltage change.
 What is the duty cycle?
+255/4
-- what happens when using 30Hz instead of 50Hz for the PWM?
+- what happens when using 30Hz instead of 50Hz for the PWM? change time base

 ## Use PWM to control a servo motor

 - connect analog 2 in adalm (dark blue) to digital 7 in arduino
 - install Servo package if not already installed
 - initialize Servo package with pin 7
 - first check in adalm the range of the mapped values.
 What frequency is the Servo package using?
+50 hz
 - connect to servo using D7 breakout (ground on the left on the side of the led). connect plus to servo
 - turn rotary to turn the servo
 - How does the range of the servo motor compare to the range of the rotary?
 Use the scope.